schirliuradu/Auth-manager-node/README.md

 # Project Name

 This project is a nodejs with TypeScript application that uses Mysql for data storage and TypeORM for database management.
-This is part of the Project manager node microservice list, responsible for jwt auth.
+This is part of the Project manager node microservice cluster, responsible only for jwt auth and user management.

 ## Features